nifoc/blog.kempkens.io/_posts/2014-03-30-ocsp-stapling-with-nginx.md

 StartSSL - using a Class 1 certificate again - has an intermediate certificate in their chain, so you have to include this one in your stapling file, too.

 {% highlight text %}
 03/08/2015: Removed.
-Get root certificate and the intermediate certificate here: https://www.startssl.com/certs/
+Get the root certificate and the intermediate certificate here: https://www.startssl.com/certs/
 {% endhighlight %}

 After you've done all that, you can restart nginx or reload the configuration and you should be good to go!